yaparnehir/Predicting_Happiness/README.md

 ## Overview

 What makes citizens of a country happy?
-The World Happiness Report publishes **Hapiness Score** annually which measures average level of happiness by countries.
+The World Happiness Report publishes **Happiness Score** annually which measures average level of happiness by countries.
 What factors may influence this score?
 Is income and economic progress enough to make countries happy?
 Or do social factors play an important role as well?

 ### Key questions